Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Key Elements:

-Centralized Town Hall surrounded by dense defensive rings
+Centralized Town Hall surrounded by dense defensive rings.

-Overlapping splash damage coverage
+Overlapping splash damage coverage.

-High-value defensive buildings (Eagle Artillery, Scattershots) in protected positions
+High-value defensive buildings (Eagle Artillery, Scattershots) in protected positions.

-Appearance intimidation—ring-style design looks extremely strong
+Appearance intimidation—ring-style design looks extremely strong.

 [For detailed trophy base strategies, see Gaming Diary's Complete Trophy Base Design Guide]